customer7/ncn/src/site/notes/FAQ.md

 Please feel free to use any of the images online for noncommercial purposes.
 Some of the images have watermarks on.
 If you are interested in getting a copy without watermarks, you can contact us [here](mailto:contact@neurosurgerycases.com).

 ---

+## - I have a condition that needs medical advice.

+Cases presented on this website are for educational and informational purposes only, and do not intend to substitute professional medical advice, diagnosis, or treatment.
+They are all in compliance with HIPPA.
+The use of this website content does not establish any patient-client relationships.
+You can read the long disclaimer [[Disclaimer\|here]].

+---